 Upon completion of this offering, the holders of 10,928,831 shares of our common stock and 254,687 shares of our common stock issuable upon the exercise of options or their transferees, will be entitled to various rights with respect to the registration of these shares under the Securities Act.
+Our current directors Keith Gollust, Bruce Kovner and Robert Wilson and entities affiliated with these directors have indicated an interest in purchasing up to an aggregate of 1,000,000 shares of our common stock in this offering.
+These indications of interest are not binding agreements or commitments to purchase, and these directors and affiliated entities may elect not to purchase any shares in this offering.
+However, if any shares are purchased by Messrs.
+Gollust or Kovner or certain entities affiliated with these directors, such shares will be entitled to the registration rights set forth above.
 Registration of these shares under the Securities Act would result in these shares becoming freely tradable without restriction under the Securities Act immediately upon the effectiveness of the registration, except for shares held by affiliates.